caleb531/dotfiles/README.md

 ### Lightweight package sync

 Like most of my files, I sync my Atom configuration via Dropbox, including my Atom packages.
-However, because I did not wish to store my entire `packages` directory in Dropbox, because the directory would add a great deal of weight to my Dropbox (in terms of file size and number of files).
+However, I did not wish to store my entire `packages` directory in Dropbox, because the directory would add a great deal of weight to my Dropbox (in terms of file size and number of files).

 To solve this issue, I crafted a lightweight syncing system which only required that I store in Dropbox a list of the packages I use.
 Whenever I installed or